eostermueller/grafanaInfluxDockerCompose/README.md

 # docker-compose.yml for Grafana and InfluxDB

 Install a Docker-based Grafana+InfluxDB dashboarding solution in minutes.

+Features:
+ - Drop your .js [Grafana scripted dashboard](http://docs.grafana.org/reference/scripting/) into the 'dashboard' folder
+ - Backup all your influxdb data from a single exposed folder (influxDbData).
+ - Includes a conatiner to use jmxtrans.org to push data to influxdb.
+ - Enhanced influxdb syntax using [the timeshift proxy](https://github.com/maxsivanov/influxdb-timeshift-proxy)

 The docker-compose.yml file houses the main configuration.
 For details on docker-compose, see https://docs.docker.com/compose/

+Large portions of this were shamelessly stolen from [here](https://github.com/jekkos/grafana-influx-jmxtrans) and [here](https://github.com/nicolargo/docker-influxdb-grafana).

 ## Install and Startup
  1. Install docker:  https://docs.docker.com/engine/installation/